 There’s no doubt that many students have a lot of responsibilities to juggle, whether it's a homework assignment, advanced classes, a part-time job or simply maintaining a healthy social life.
 Add the extra challenge of college applications and it's even trickier to stay on top of everything.
-That's why our study skills program focuses on strategies for planning, managing and prioritizing workloads and schedules, empowering students to take on any project — and organize their time — much more effectively.▼
+That's why our study skills program focuses on strategies for planning, managing and prioritizing workloads and schedules, empowering students to take on any project — and organize their time — much more effectively.

-Achieve More from Grade 4 to High School Graduation and Beyond
+The Tools to Succeed from Grade 4 to High School Graduation and Beyond

 Your Child Will Learn:

-- How to plan and track projects.
+- How to manage workloads and schedules better.

-- Active listening and communication skills.
+- Active listening skills.